akraxx/dropwizard-filtered-configuration/README.md

 Arguments to launch the dropwizard :

-server -e [dev,stg,acc,prod] properties.yml
+serverenv -e [dev,stg,acc,prod] properties.yml

-server --environment [dev,stg,acc,prod] properties.yml
+serverenv --environment [dev,stg,acc,prod] properties.yml

 The file [env].yml must be in the folder "filters" in the resources folder.